Maringá: Climate

-Maringá experiences a tropical climate bordering on a humid subtropical climate.
+Maringá experiences a tropical rainforest climate (Af, according to Köppen) bordering on a tropical monsoon climate (Am).
 It has well distributed rainfall, where the average temperature of the coldest month is around 17.8 °C (64 °F) and average annual temperatures around 21.95 °C (71.51 °F).

 Because of its location, situated in southern Brazil and crossed by the Tropic of Capricorn, the region of Maringá is influenced by several macro-climatic factors caused by migration of air masses from the Atlantic Ocean and from the Tropical zone.

 In the winter the infiltration of cold air from the polar front is relatively common, and frosts can occur.

 Flora

-The city, planned from its inception, offers an enviable flora.

 Maringá has a high rate of concentration of green area per capita, there are 90 acre of native forest on 17 preserved areas.

 The city preserves within its limits large areas of native forest in the Horto Florestal, Parque dos Pioneiros (Bosque II) and Parque do Inga, this being open to the public.
 It also includes smaller preserved areas as the Parque do Cinquentenário, private areas and so on.

 Throughout the year it is possible to observe its tree-lined streets that produce a good air to breathe, but especially in the passage from winter to spring, many trees explode in flowers.

 Maringá has one of the highest concentration rates of green area, 26.65 m2 per inhabitant, 90 bushels of native forest in 17 forests.